zbay/opine/README.md

 Statement of intent:

 Opine is my first 100% independent project (not done as an assignment for a course or tutorial).
-This will be a MERN (MongoDB, Express.js, ReactJS, and Node.js) stack project that will hopefully utilize advanced React-tools tools such as React Router and Redux, in addition to Web Sockets for real-time updates.
+This will be a MERN (MongoDB, Express.js, ReactJS, and Node.js) stack project that will hopefully utilize advanced React-related tools such as React Router and Redux, in addition to Web Sockets for real-time updates.

 What will this project do, once completed?
 Users will be able to do one of two things: